John Grono: New Zealand adventures

-Grono's exploits in the fjordland region of New Zealand began when the Governor Bligh struck a rock in Foveaux Strait in 1809.
+Grono's exploits in the Fiordland region of New Zealand began when the Governor Bligh struck a rock in Foveaux Strait in 1809.
 Grono was able to save the ship and safely made it back to Sydney with a cargo of over 10,000 seal skins, along with one of the earliest descriptions of Foveaux Strait, recording the name in print for the first time ever.
 At the same time he also named Windsor Point after the town where the Governor Bligh was built on the Hawkesbury River.

 A second sealing voyage across the Tasman took place in April of the same year, returning to Sydney nine months later with another 10,000 skins.
-On this voyage, Grono and his crew entered Doubtful Sound, the first known visit for 16 years when it was discovered and explored by Don Felipe Bauza, who mistakenly assumed it was a part of Dusky Bay when he investigated the area in a longboat.
+On this voyage, Grono and his crew entered Doubtful Sound, the first known visit for 16 years, when it was discovered and explored by Don Felipe Bauza, who mistakenly assumed it was a part of Dusky Bay when he investigated the area in a longboat.
 Grono solved this confusion and proved it to be a northern outlet from the sound to the sea.
-Grono set up a base in a cove on Secretary Island and the site is still known as Grono Bay.
-The Highest peak on Secretary Island is named Mt Grono and at least one old chart names the sound itself "Gronow's" instead of "Doubtful".
-At the head of the sound lies Elisabeth Island, which Grono named for his wife.
-At some point presumably towards the end of this voyage Grono sailed north to have at least a preliminary look at the sounds there.
+Grono set up a base in a cove on the south coast of Secretary Island; the site is still known as Grono Bay.
+The Highest peak on Secretary Island is named Mount Grono, and at least one old chart names the sound itself "Gronow's" instead of "Doubtful".
+In the upper sound lies Elizabeth Island, which Grono named for his wife.
+At some point, presumably towards the end of this voyage, Grono sailed north to have at least a preliminary look at the sounds there.
 It is thought in this time he named Bligh Sound after his neighbour in Australia, the former governor of New South Wales, from whom his ship also took her name.
 Grono also named Milford Sound after Milford Haven in Wales.
-Nancy Sound and Caswell Sound have also been traced back to the Welsh Captain who had become the first to explore this area to this extent.
+Nancy Sound and Caswell Sound, and Milford Sound's Cleddau River have also been traced back to the Welsh Captain who had become the first to explore this area to this extent.